 Competition for Japan Scholars

-The Woodrow Wilson International Center for Scholars is seeking Japanese Scholars for the Wilson Center Japan Scholar Program.
-Successful applicants can spend up to one year in residence at the Woodrow Wilson Center, in the heart of Washington, D.C., where they will carry out advanced, policy-oriented research and writing designed to bridge the gap between the academic and policy communities.
+A successful applicant will spend up to 6 months in residence at the Woodrow Wilson Center where he/she will carry out advanced, policy-oriented research and writing designed to bridge the gap between the academic and policy communities.
 The length of the Japan Scholar’s appointment will be determined according to his or her own needs and the Wilson Center’s available resources.
-The minimum period of residence for the Japan Scholar program is three months.

 Applicants must have the terminal degree in their field (for academics, this generally means a Ph.D., but for other professions other appropriate qualifications will be considered), and at least eight years of professional and/or research experience.
 Preferences will be given to applicants who have published scholarly books or substantial articles in academic or policy-related journals or newspapers.